SimonPadbury/eleventy-gulp-and-sass/README.md

     exports.default = parallel(cssTask, watchFiles);
     ```

-    * So here’s what the `cssTask()` will do: it will look in your specified `src()` folder for your `styles.scss`; initiate a sourcemap by tracing through your SCSS and its partial files; preprocess the SCSS using the Sass preprocessor; the `postcss()` module will add some browser-specific CSS prefixes and then minify the output; finally the sourcemap will be compiled and written based on the outputted CSS; and both the `styles.css` and `styles.css.map` will be outputted to your specified `dest()` folder.
+    * So here’s what the `cssTask()` will do: it will look in your specified `src()` folder for your `styles.scss`; initiate a sourcemap by tracing through your SCSS and any partial files it may require to be included; preprocess the SCSS using the Sass preprocessor; the `postcss()` module will add some browser-specific CSS prefixes and then minify the output; finally the sourcemap will be compiled and written based on the outputted CSS; and both the `styles.css` and `styles.css.map` will be outputted to your specified `dest()` folder.

-3. (If you haven’t cloned this repo) Create an `_assets` folder in your project root folder, and create a `scss/` folder inside it.
+3. **If you haven’t cloned this repo:** create an `_assets` folder in your project root folder, and create a `scss/` folder inside it.
 And in this `scss/` folder, create a file named `style.scss`.
 (This assumes that your gulpfile’s `cssTask()`, as in the example above, is looking for `src('./_assets/scss/style.scss')`.)

     * As configured above, Gulp will preprocess (and and autoprefix, and sourcemap) your `style.scss` to become `css/style.css` in your project root folder — so that Eleventy can pick it up from there (when you have configured Eleventy, in step 4 below).

-4. **Eleventy doesn’t do anything with CSS files by default**, so now you need to tell Eleventy to pass through the resulting `css/style.css` (folder and file) into Eleventy’s outputted  `_site/` folder.
+4. **As mentioned above, Eleventy doesn’t do anything with CSS files by default.** So, now you need to tell Eleventy to pass through the resulting `css/style.css` (folder and file) into Eleventy’s outputted  `_site/` folder.
 To do this, create another file in your project root folder, named `.eleventy.js` (note the dot prefix), and then copy-paste this into it:

     ```JS
     module.exports = function(eleventyConfig) {